-- Before setting or adjusting the detector and other equipment, complete the setting of the counterweights. - Whenever any item is removed from the wallstand, e.g. detector, it will become highly unbalanced. - Whenever the brake is released, it will move upward and can cause injury.
-Make sure that the operation will be done by personnel who are trained in the use of the equipment. - Shut down the power when changing the detector.
-Confirm that the detector holder is not possible to elevate.
-If the detector holder elevates accidentally while work is being carried out, it may fall against the worker and result in serious injury.
+- Before setting or adjusting of detector and other equipment, complete the setting of the counterweights. - Whenever any item is removed from the wall stand, e.g. detector, it will become highly unbalanced. - Whenever the brake is released, it will move upward and can cause injury.
+Make sure that the operation will be carried out by personnel who are trained in the use of the equipment. - Shut down the power when changing of the detector.
+Confirm that it is not possible to elevate.
+If the detector holder elevates accidentally while work is being carried out, it may fall against the operator and result in serious injury.